Early season pest control for Ontario soybeans growers

 “And then there are seed treatments,” related Maisonneuve, “which remains an effective tool to protect crops and prevent early season pest damage.
 It goes hand-in-hand with these crop management practices, becoming more effective when used in tandem.”

-He noted that another important step is to do scouting, “Because whether it’s soybean aphids or beetles, pests appear and move quickly, making it important to check your fields regularly before yield and crop health is compromised.”
+He noted that another important step is scouting, “because whether it’s soybean aphids or beetles, pests appear and move quickly, making it important to check your fields regularly before yield and crop health are compromised.”

 He acknowledged that over the years, Ontario soybean growers have done an excellent job of combining cultural crop management practices, such as crop tillage and crop rotation, with appropriate seed treatment applications to maintain high yield potential.